Horse culture: History

-Horse Racing
+Horse racing

 A common form of entertainment in many Native American horse cultures was horse racing.
 A typical race would have anywhere between two and six young men on horseback raced for about three to six kilometers.
-Much like with modern horse racing, gambling was often involved and viewers of the race would place bets on which horse-rider pair they thought would win.
+Much like with modern horse racing, gambling was often involved, and viewers of the race would place bets on which horse-rider pair they thought would win.
 These bets often included robes, blankets, and sometimes guns.
+Horse racing also appears in the mythology and folklore of some horse cultures such as that of the Navajo and Apache tribes that had stories showing that even their gods participating in horse races.

+The act of horse racing is still relevant in modern times to indigenous peoples as can be seen with the Muckleshoot tribe's desire to buy the Playfair tracks for the sake of hosting horse races.

 Horse breeding

 Horse cultures revolve around the keeping and breeding of horses.
-Most tribes varied slight in how they went about breeding their horses and even within tribes, men would have different preferences for breeding.
-In American Indian tribes like the Blackfoot tribe, it was common practice to castrate any males that were not intended to be studs, but after that they left it up to their stallion to pick which mare it would mate with.
-Stallions would be picked to be studs based off of their size, color, and speed.
+Most tribes varied slightly in how they went about breeding their horses and even within tribes, men would have different preferences for breeding.
+In American Indigenous nations like the Blackfoot, it was common practice to castrate any males that were not intended to be studs, but after that they left it up to their stallion to pick which mare it would mate with.
+Stallions would be picked to be studs based on their size, color, and speed.